 Link Anchor Text

-Let’s talk about one of the most important elements of a backlink: the anchor text.
+Let’s talk about one of the most important elements of a quality backlink profile: the anchor text.
 The anchor text is the words or characters that someone uses when they link to your content.

 There are many reasons that you should take time and care in choosing your anchor text.
 One, it gives context to what readers can expect to find if they follow the link.
 For example, if you see the anchor text “healthy dog food”, then you know that the next page would contain information about nutritious meal options for your pet.